 About the event

-We proudly present Seattle's Earth Day Run!
+We proudly present Seattle's Earth Day Run April 18th at 10am!
 Come run or walk one of our many race distances and at the same time you can feel good about supporting the environment.
 This event takes action both locally and globally.
 Each finisher will receive a native sapling tree + an additional tree will be planted for you in our nations forests.
 Over the years at our Earth Day events we have handed out thousands of trees that grow and sequester more and more carbon each year.
 On top of all that we will also be recycle running shoes you don't want anymore so don't forget to bring them so we can donate them to Africa.
 Tell your friends and come out for this great event!

 Day of race registration and bib pick up: 8:30am-9:45am